alexeykuz-sys/LinguaGames-Project-MS2/README.md

 Media

--   The image for s used in this project belongs to photographer.
+-   The image for a game logo was taken from internet.

 Code

--   The HTML/CSS used for the Navigation Bar was inspired by Drew Ryan video on Youtube.
+i used various youtube and website to get ideas and logic of the game.
--   The Bootstap Jumbotron was used for Service page.
+[]

 **6. Acknowledgements**